My analog camera collection

 Olympus Mju

-A very portable point-and-shoot from the 90’s, the youngest camera in my collection.
+A very portable point-and-shoot from the 90’s.
 Bought it from a German seller on ebay.

 Even though it’s a plasticky lightweight product of the 90’s, I find the experience of shooting with camera really good.
 The lens is good enough if you consider it can all fit in your pocket and has a pretty strong flash always available when the light conditions are poor.
 It’s a good camera to use on in-house parties or to have with you all the time.